ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 Place the required input files in the corresponding subdirectories before running the fitting or plotting scripts.
 The expected formats are WDCGG for CO2, NOAA GML for δ13CO2 and Heidelberg Radiocarbon Laboratory format for Δ14CO2.
 For other formats, the data-reading logic in the scripts must be modified.

-The `data/climatic_indexes/` directory contains the small climate-index files used by the paper-specific comparison figures.
+The `data/climatic_indexes/` directory contains the small climate-index files used by the paper-specific comparison figures, which are public and taken from NOAA databases.

 ### `functions/`

-Reusable functions used by different scripts.
+Reusable functions used by different scripts, grouped by scientific or technical purpose.

-These files contain model definitions, MCMC probability functions, plotting utilities, path handling, data loading, data filtering, time-axis utilities and residual-analysis tools.
+These files contain model definitions, MCMC probability functions, and utilities for path handling, data loading, data filtering, time-axis conversions, plotting and residual-analysis tools.

-Functions are grouped by scientific or technical purpose.

-Local helper scripts for one-off data transformations are not part of the reusable code and are ignored by Git when listed in `.gitignore`.

 ### `scripts/fit/`

 Reusable scripts for fitting CO2, δ13CO2 and Δ14CO2 time series using the Bayesian MCMC framework.

-These scripts also generate the main diagnostic plots, such as:
+These scripts also generate the main diagnostic plots:

 - fitted model against data;
 - residuals;
 - trace plots;
 - corner plots;
-- posterior-based model visualisations.

 These scripts are intended to be useful beyond the specific paper application.